szymon-kulak/markdown-viewer/README.md

 For those unfamiliar, **Markdown** is a markup language used by [Github](https://github.com/), [Obsidian](https://obsidian.md/), [Discord](https://discord.com/) and many other projects to deliver a consistent text editing experience.
 It is free and open source, making it ideal for any project.

-The app is available on [https://szymon-kulak.github.io/markdown-viewer/](GitHub Pages)
+The app is available on [GitHub Pages](https://szymon-kulak.github.io/markdown-viewer/)

 ### Visual Design